BrightcoveOS/android-player-samples/README.md

 * [Basic FreeWheel Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-mediaplayer/BasicFreeWheelSampleApp): This app shows how to configure an app to use the Brightcove native Android player FreeWheel Plugin to play a video.

-As noted above, you must independently obtain the non-free FreeWheel **AdManager.jar** library archive and install it into the directory **libs/** which is typically located at the root of your /home/ directory.
-The Brightcove Native SDK for Android and the FreeWheel sample apps require the FreeWheel AdManager library version 6.23.0.
+As noted above, you must independently obtain the non-free FreeWheel **AdManager.aar** library archive and install it into the directory **libs/** which is typically located at the root of your /home/ directory.
+The Brightcove Native SDK for Android and the FreeWheel sample apps require the FreeWheel AdManager library version 6.28.0.
 Please note that Brightcove does not distribute the FreeWheel libraries.
 Contact [FreeWheel](http://freewheel.tv/about/#contact-us) directly for more information on how to obtain their products.

 * [Basic Google IMA Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-mediaplayer/BasicIMASampleApp): This app shows how to setup to use the Google IMA Plugin to play ads before, during and after a video.
 This version has been tested and works with v3.1.3 of the IMA SDK.